How to Style an Elegant Fall Mantel

 A full, lush garland is more appropriate for winter than fall, so get inspired by autumn foliage for your garland as the trees start to lose their leaves.
-Begin the first layer of your mantel with a thin bed of green leaves.
+Begin the first layer of your fireplace mantel decor with a thin bed of green leaves.
 Cut from faux branches or the real-deal; faux greenery is easy to come by and looks beautiful, especially against a stark white backdrop.
 Then add pops of color with a layer of bright yellow, red, and orange leaves.
 Use the foliage to build up bare areas and artfully drape around larger items.

-As you stock up on large carving pumpkins, consider all the types of pumpkins available.
+A traditional fall mantel may feature pumpkins, but as you stock up on large carving pumpkins, consider all the types of pumpkins available.
 Smaller options are less expensive and come in a variety of colors including orange, white, and even green.
 Choose pumpkins that range in size for a layered look, and look for those with long, curvy stems.
 If kept uncarved, pumpkins and gourds will look great all season long.

 No-Fuss Fall Wreath